 The embryonic plant protected by an outer shell, formed when pollen fertilizes the female plant.
-Cannabis seeds are ready to plant and grow once they successfully germinate, or once the root has broken through the seed.
+Marijuana seeds are ready to plant and grow once they successfully germinate, or once the root has broken through the seed.
 They can be found in multiple forms; regular, feminized, and auto-flowering.
 Home growers of cannabis often choose to grow feminized seeds to ensure that the adult plant will be a flowering female.

-More About Seeds
+More About Marijuana Seeds

 As with all angiosperms, or flowering plants, cannabis produces seeds that contain all of the genetic information needed for growth and reproduction.
 When a seed is planted, the translation of this genetic material dictates each unique physical characteristic the mature plant will have.
 If these are desirable traits, like potency, smell, vigor, etc., a breeder can select for these through a long process of genetic stabilization through generations, which eventually leads to the creation of a cultivar, or strain.

-Anatomy of a Seed
+Anatomy of a Cannabis Seed